 To fuse interfacing to fashion fabric, do this:

-- Iron the fashion fabric first — it should be crease and wrinkle free!
+Step 1: Iron the fashion fabric first — it should be crease and wrinkle-free!

-- Place a scrap fabric, muslin, or parchment paper on your ironing board to protect its cover.
+Step 2: Place a scrap fabric or parchment paper on your ironing board to protect its cover.
 I used parchment paper in the image below.

-- Place your fashion fabric on top of the scrap or parchment paper with the WS facing up.
+Step 3: Place your fashion fabric on top of the scrap of parchment paper with the WS facing up.

-- Then, with your iron, you are going to press—not iron.
+Step 8: Then, with your iron, you are going to press—not iron.
 There should be no gliding motion!
-You don’t have to muscle it but the pressure should be FIRM.
+You don’t have to muscle it but you should lean FIRMLY on the iron (pressure is key).
 Hold for about 10 seconds or so.
 Then, lift your iron, overlap to a new area, hold for 10 seconds; lift, overlap to a new area, hold…

-- Once the entire area is fused, allow to cool COMPLETELY, about 5 minutes, before you move the newly “wedded” pair.
+Step 9: Once the entire area is fused, allow it to cool COMPLETELY, about 5 minutes, before you move the newly “wedded” pair.

 Before moving, check to make sure the two are truly bonded throughout!
-And if they aren’t, repeat.
+And if they aren’t, repeat steps 5 to 8!